SaaS Management

 • Review your current contracts and when they’ll renew.

-7. Maintain strong vendor relationships
+Maintain vendor relationships

 Since deciding which software your team uses is such a big commitment, it’s imperative that you establish a strong relationship with your software vendor.
 That all starts with conducting a software vendor evaluation to ensure long-term ROI before signing the contract.